 Peru travel blog by Mark Berman -

-I have visited Arequipa twice now, in 2009 and 2012, each time for 2 nights.
+I have visited Arequipa three times now, in 2009, 2012 and 2019.
 Arequipa is reminiscent in some ways to Cusco.
 One of the highlights

 in the city is the beautiful Plaza de Armas - a big wide open space with palm trees, grass areas, fountain, pigeons, seating and people enjoying